 We have yet to see the decision made in the Final Rule by the DEA.
 For now, the legality of this cannabinoid on a federal level remains murky.

-As of this writing, Delta-8 is NOT legal to buy in Arizona.
+Delta 8 THC is not legal to buy in Arizona.
 The Copper State prohibits the manufacture, distribution, and sale of tetrahydrocannabinols.
-Residents of Arizona should avoid buying D-8 products until the law potentially changes.
+Residents of Arizona should avoid buying D8 products until the law potentially changes.

 Be Sure to Check Out: